 MW: Circling back to optimization and automation, you talked about them as the key to dealing with changing demand.
 Do you see these technologies being used on a terminal-to-terminal basis or applied more broadly to the supply chain as a whole?

 EW: The individual terminals are just a subset of that larger supply chain, right?
-I don’t know if we’ve made the quantum leap yet to tie all of those terminals together, but it certainly seems like that should be readily available as it is in 2038.
+I don’t know if we’ve made the quantum leap yet to tie all of those terminals together, but it certainly seems like that should be readily available, as it is in 2038.
 We’re getting smarter about how we’re using data and connecting dots, and if we can connect all those dots in a way that makes sense, we can start to optimize them.
 But it has to start at the individual terminal level.
 Individual terminals are the tip of the spear when it comes to driving those changes and improvements.
-Once organizations and people realize automation is a more efficient, and safe way to handle day-to-day operations, and that it can be implemented in a way that marries the best of technology and the workforce, it will permeate throughout the supply chain.
+Once organizations and people realize automation is a more efficient and safe way to handle day-to-day operations, and that it can be implemented in a way that marries the best of technology and the workforce, it will permeate throughout the supply chain.

 But I also think the terminals themselves are only one point in the supply chain.
 The technology will point out problems to shipping lines, freight forwarders, BCOs, and trucking companies.
-Terminals may be able to say, “We’ve got a certain aspect of the supply chain covered, but when our data talks or deliver cargo to you, there is a setback, or there is something that drops off.
+Terminals may be able to say, “We’ve got a certain aspect of the supply chain covered, but when our data talks or we deliver cargo to you, there is a setback, or there is something that drops off.
 Here are some ideas for you to ponder as an industry partner or as a company that will further improve the overall supply chain.”

 MW: With regard to the environment, you noted that we’ll need to work from the solutions we have now.
 Can you elaborate a bit more on that?